OEvortex/revibe/CONTRIBUTING.md

 ## Questions?

-If you have questions about using REVIBE, please check the [README](README.md) first.
+If you have questions about using ReVibe, please check the [README](README.md) first.
 For other inquiries, feel free to open a discussion or issue.

-Thank you for helping make REVIBE better! 🙏
+Thank you for helping make ReVibe better! 🙏